MartijnMuijsers/martijns-string-utils/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please send an e-mail to martijnmuijsers@live.nl.
+To report a vulnerability, please use the "Security > Report a vulnerability" button on GitHub, or send an e-mail to martijnmuijsers@live.nl.